 He had never treated her with respect or deference as that husband did to that wife.

 As she sat there, she choked back tears, for she would never have what those strangers did.

 Roberta began falling out of love.
 It didn't take long.
 He soon became more of a clumsy dog than her husband.

 Roberta considered divorce.
 But, divorce on what grounds?
 Misrepresentation?

 She looked back at her marriage noting she had stopped listening, expressing herself.
 She felt more contempt for Keith than any other emotion.

 With the older child in Kindergarten, and the little one attending Play School, Roberta had time to think.

-Keith's contract had not been renewed, as she expected.
+Keith's contract was not been renewed, as she expected.
 This shocked him.
 He was unable to comprehend how the company could possibly exist without him.

 Roberta took this as her opening.
-She Consulted a divorce lawyer, learning how much it would cost, and then having no real grounds, she hit upon the idea of having him divorce her.
+She consulted a divorce lawyer, learning how much it would cost, and having no real grounds, hit upon the idea of having him divorce her.